SmallPlanet/Pinball/README.md

 #  Rules

-We allow ourselves the ability to modify the machine for the purposes on providing input only.
+We allow ourselves the ability to modify the machine for the purposes of providing input only.
 For example, we can use hardware relays to drive the left/right flippers.

-We do not allow ourselves to instrument output from the machine.
-For example if we want to utilize the player's score then we need to read it visually off of the machine's display instead of providing it electronically to the app.
+We chose not allow ourselves to instrument any output from the machine.
+For example if we wanted to utilize the player's score then we need to read it visually off of the machine's display instead of providing it electronically to the app.

 #  Roadmap